alexandrainst/coral/MODEL_315M_XLSR_README.md

      - 1,000 hours from [BABEL](https://eprints.whiterose.ac.uk/152840/), being
        conversational telephone speech in 17 African and Asian languages.
 This does not include any Danish speech.
-  2. Continued pretraining on 141,000 hours of Danish radio (more specifically, DR P1 and Radio24Syv from 2005 to 2021).
-  3. "Finetuning" on 373 hours of labelled Danish publicly available data.
+  2. "Finetuning" on 373 hours of labelled Danish publicly available data.
 "Finetuning" indicates that this stage of training was supervised, i.e. the model was trained on both audio and transcriptions to perform the speech-to-text task (also known as automatic speech recognition).
 The finetuning data is as follows: